-The Responsible Entity of the Scheme is Spaceship Capital Ltd. The registered office of the Responsible Entity is located at Level 3, 360 Kent Street Sydney, NSW 2000.
+The Responsible Entity of the Scheme is Spaceship Capital Ltd. The registered office of the Responsible Entity is located at Level 1, 20 Hunter Street, Sydney, NSW 2000.
 The Responsible Entity is incorporated and domiciled in Australia.

-The primary investment objective of the Scheme is to provide longer term capital growth by investing in companies that satisfy Spaceship Capital's Where the World is Going methodology.
+The primary investment objective of the Scheme is to provide longer term capital growth by investing in companies that satisfy Spaceship Capital Ltd's Where the World is Going methodology.
+The WWG methodology is a cornerstone of Spaceship Capital Ltd.'s investment philosophy that evaluates a company's competitive advantages and future product or service growth potential.